Practitioner Journey: Annie RidgwayOct 15, 2019

 When I finished my Diploma in 2014, I continued on with my own healing journey.
 Little by little I gained regular clients and started doing regular sound bath meditations twice a week.
 I did get another teaching job part-time, but it wasn’t nearly as stressful.
 It was only last year that I embraced sound healing work fulltime.
 The teaching work I now also do for SHA enabled this to happen.

 I find I gain a lot of energy from teaching the SHA workshops.
 I find it very invigorating.
 I think: “Wow.
 I love this!
 I love doing these workshops.”
 I get excited about sharing my knowledge with other people and seeing people transform.
 Magic really happens.
 In Australia, the workshops have really taken off and I am now training two other teachers; one in Brisbane and another in Adelaide.

-Anne teaching in a workshop.
+Annie teaching in a workshop.

 Other than clients and teaching, I also run retreats.
 One of the lovely opportunities I had for a few years was to work in a 5-star wellness resort in Thailand to be a sound therapist there, which was quite a privilege.
 I’ve also got a 5-day sound healing retreat I’m running next October in the same place.

 Oh, and I work at ‘The Mind Body Spirit Festival’ in Sydney every year.
 I usually have a stall, where I give mini treatments as well as present talks about sound healing.
 I also had the privilege of performing on the main stage chanting mantra.